 Rich in the resources needed to sustain human life and located alongside much-used waterways, Hauraki had a turbulent Māori history of migration, warfare and intense competition over natural resources.

 In 1964 a fish lure made from the shell of a pearl oyster was found during an archaeological dig at Tairua.
-Given the absence of pearl oysters in New Zealand waters, it must have been the possession of a migrant from East Polynesia.
+Given the absence of pearl oysters in New Zealand waters, it must have belonged to a migrant from East Polynesia.

-The islands of the Hauraki Gulf and the Coromandel Peninsula were likely places of first landfall for Polynesian migrants around 1250–1300.
+The islands of the Hauraki Gulf and the Coromandel Peninsula were likely places of first landfall for Polynesian migrants around 1250–1300 CE.

 Archaeological investigation of middens (ancient refuse heaps) on east coast beaches of the peninsula in the 1960s revealed evidence of moa hunting and raids on seal rookeries.